 - Category I: applies to equipment connected to a circuit where measures have been taken to reduce transient overvoltage to a low level. - Category II: applies to fixed downstream equipment.
-For example, appliances, portable tools and other plug-connected equipment; Voltage category III is used if there are special requirements for the reliability and suitability of such equipment. - Category III: applies to fixed downstream equipment.
-The reliability and suitability of the equipment must meet special requirements.
+For example, appliances, portable tools and other plug-connected equipment; Voltage category III is used if there are special requirements for the reliability and suitability of such equipment. - Category III: applies to fixed downstream equipment, including the main distribution board.
 For example, switchgear and other equipment in an industrial installation - Category IV: applies to the upstream equipment in the power supply of the distribution device, including measuring instruments and upstream over-current protection devices.